-According to the Office Manager, the Association performed a capital asset inventory for the fiscal year ending December 31, 2010.
-However, the year-end capital asset listing was incomplete, and the governing body of the Association did not certify the correctness of the inventory after the physical inventory was performed.
+The Association did not perform a capital asset inventory for the fiscal year ending December 31, 2010.
 See Finding No. 2010-2.

 3. Revenue

 a.
 Identify the nature and amount of revenue from sources by reviewing the budget, agreements, rate schedules, and underlying documentation.
 Perform an analytical review; test actual revenue compared to budgeted revenue for the year for each type of revenue.